amcasari/wwconnect-2016-spark4everyone/README.md

 c.NotebookApp.port = 8880 # or whatever you want; be aware of conflicts
 </pre>

-3. Now creat a file ~/.ipython/profile_pyspark/startup/00-pyspark-setup.py and write this in.
-Note that the py4j file will be whichever specific one you fine in SPARK_HOME/python/lib :
+3. Now create a file ~/.ipython/profile_pyspark/startup/00-pyspark-setup.py and write this in.
+Note that the py4j file will be whichever specific one is in SPARK_HOME/python/lib :
 ...<pre>
 import os
 import sys